enkidevs/curriculum/blockchain/fundamentals/the-blockchain/what-is-a-blockchain.md

 ---
 ## Quiz

-headline: What does the following definition refer to?
+### What does the following definition refer to?

-question: Can you identify what concept can be defined by the `sequence of data bundles` syntagm?
+Can you identify what concept can be defined by the `sequence of data bundles` syntagm?

-answers:
 - Blockchain
 - Inheritance
 - Deposition
 - Block